Quick Answer

 Mock calibration: make structure knowledge score points

-After each mock, tag mistakes by section and by pair.
-If Reading errors are vocabulary gaps but Writing errors are task compliance, your weekly plan should split time accordingly.
-Pair tagging prevents the illusion of progress from studying the wrong skill.
+After each mock, tag mistakes by skill and by pair.
+If Reading errors are vocabulary gaps but Listening errors are speed, split time accordingly — they are the same Grupo 1 pass rule.
+Pair tagging stops you from polishing the wrong skill.

 Speaking and Listening should be trained as a loop: listen for detail, then answer briefly without long rehearsal.
 Many candidates rehearse internally too long and sound hesitant.
 Short, correct sentences outperform elaborate plans that never leave your head.